cecelot/olly/README.md

 # olly

-Olly is combined game client and server for the board game Othello, a variant of [Reversi](https://en.wikipedia.org/wiki/Reversi) with a fixed initial setup of the board.
+Olly is a game client and server for the two-player strategy board game, [Othello](https://en.wikipedia.org/wiki/Reversi).

+## Develop

 This repository consists of a Rust web server using [axum](https://docs.rs/axum/latest/axum/), and a [Solid](https://solidjs.com) client (in `client/`).

-## Develop

 It is recommended to use the Nix development shell at the root of this repository to automatically install all necessary dependencies (excluding Docker, which must be installed manually).